Dauren2495/Hello_World/PITCHME.md

 ### Last Time

 * App which could block certain websites and apps
-* But, can't be removed
+* But, can't be removed ( system level privelege )

 ---

 ### Extension - Parental Control app

-* Slave - Master model
+* Master - Slave model
 * Slave has to approve Master's request

 ---